Luluc

-Luluc (Lou-Luke) are an Australian band, consisting of Zoë Randell and Steve Hassett, currently based in Brooklyn, New York.
-They have released four albums to widespread critical acclaim; 'Dear Hamlyn', 'Passerby', 'Sculptor' on Sub Pop records and Mistletone Records (for Aus/NZ) and 'Dreamboat' (Sun Chaser Records) in October 2020.
+Luluc (Lou-Luke) are an Australian band, consisting of Zoë Randell and Steve Hassett.
+They are based in Brooklyn, New York.
+Luluc have released five highly esteemed albums; Dear Hamlyn, Passerby, Sculptor on Sub Pop records and Mistletone Records (for Aus/NZ), Dreamboat (Sun Chaser Records) and Diamonds in September 2023 (Community Music).

 The band is admired for their poetic writing, exquisite musicianship and understated yet compelling sound.